AadhiSEC/Dr-Bala-Kumar-D/README.md

+## Aim
+To study and analyze Ideal Sampling (Impulse Sampling), where a continuous-time signal is sampled using an impulse train, and observe its effects in both time and frequency domains.
+The experiment aims to verify the sampling theorem, analyze spectral characteristics, and understand signal reconstruction.

+## Tools Required
+Personal computer installed with SCILAB
+## Program
 ```clf; // Clear the current figure
 t = 0:0.001:1; // Time vector from 0 to 1 with a small step
 f = 5; // Frequency of the sine wave (5 Hz)